stomaras/unit_testing/README.md

 I testing this class with MyArrayOperationsTest.java which with the help of mock doing the test

-At the end I also have create the SuiteTest.java which help us run 2 classes at the same time
+At the end I also have create the MyFirstSuiteTest.java which help us run 2 classes at the same time